 1. Protection from the Weather

-Heavy wind, rain, or snow, and even too much sun can be unpleasant and sometimes dangerous if your dog spends long periods of time outside.
+Heavy wind, rain, snow, and even too much sun can be unpleasant and sometimes dangerous if your dog spends long periods of time outside.
 A well-built dog house will provide shade, protection, and even insulation to keep your dog from getting too cold, too hot, or too wet.

 2. Comfort Zone

 As natural den animals, dogs often seek out cave-like areas to relax in.
-It's not just about hiding either.
+It's not just about hiding, either.
 Dog houses can be a comfortable and safe space for your dog to relax, take a nap, or do solo activities like playing with chew toys.
-Anxious dogs may especially benefit from a dog house as it can provide a feeling of safety during storms, or muffle some of the neighbourhood noise.
+Anxious dogs may especially benefit from a dog house as it can provide a feeling of safety during storms or muffle some of the neighbourhood noise.

 3. Keeps Your Dog Clean

 Dog houses provide a clean space for your dog to chill out.
 Dirt, like in your garden, are often a desirable place for dogs looking for a cool area on a hot day.
 Your insulated dog house can break this inconvenient and messy habit.
 Another way your dog can get filthy is when wet weather creates mud.
-By giving your dog an elevated place to lay you will prevent him from lounging on the muddy ground and minimize grooming.

 Does Your Cat Need a Cat House?

-If you have a cat that loves to roam free outdoors, then these doghouse plans below might come in handy for your feline friend too.
+If you have a cat that loves to roam free outdoors, then these simple DIY doghouse plans below might come in handy for your feline friend too.
 Outdoor cats tend to come and go as they please, so having a safe haven from the weather will help to keep your cat safe and comfortable.

 The benefits for cats are the same as they are for dogs.
 Cats need protection from the elements and a safe and comfortable space to relax just as much as your dog does.
 If you have both, they may even be close enough friends to share their outdoor abode.